-Sodium Bicarbonate (baking soda) abrasive blasting got its start back in the 1980’s during the massive restoration project of the Statue of Liberty in NY Harbor.
-During the preparation for this project, the Church & Dwight Co., Inc. maker of ARM & HAMMER™ baking soda was contacted by the Engineers overseeing the project.
+Sodium Bicarbonate (baking soda) abrasive blasting got its start back in the 1980’s during the massive restoration project of the Statue of Liberty in New York Harbor.
+During the preparation for this project, the Church & Dwight Co., Inc. maker of ARM & HAMMER™ baking soda was contacted by the engineers overseeing the project.
 The engineers were looking for a way to remove the final two interior coats of cold tar epoxy without damaging Lady Liberty’s delicate copper skin.
 Through trial and error, the engineers tested many different blasting abrasives all which damaged and even blasted right through the skin.
 The engineers soon discovered that Sodium Bicarbonate (baking soda) had extraordinary cleaning and coating removal properties all while not causing any damage to Lady Liberty’s delicate copper skin.
 Following this success, the Church & Dwight Co., Inc. launched the ARMEX™ brand the first Sodium Bicarbonate blasting abrasive.

-What is abrasive blasting?
 Abrasive blasting is using pressurized air or water containing a suspended particle that is projected at a surface for the purpose of degreasing or removing burnt on carbon, coatings and other contaminants.
 What do you need?
 Sodium Bicarbonate can be used in a self-contained blast cabinet or blast room delivered by low pressurized air or water.
 The pressure gives energy to the Sodium Bicarbonate.
 The higher the air pressures the greater the energy given to the Sodium Bicarbonate thus the greater the aggressiveness in cleaning.
 However, air or water pressure does not need to be high pressure when using Sodium Bicarbonate.
 In many applications pressures never exceed 100 PSI.
 What gives Sodium Bicarbonate its uniqueness and extremely effective cleaning power is not the energy delivering it to the surface but the explosion of the Sodium Bicarbonate crystal on impact.
 It is this explosion of the Sodium Bicarbonate crystal that cleans the surface.

 Sodium Bicarbonate can be used in a self-contained blast cabinet or blast room delivered by low pressurized air or water.
 Sodium Bicarbonate does not require any chemical pre-rinsing or hot temperature baking.
 Sodium Bicarbonate is a one step process whether cleaning a turbo, aluminum heads, intakes, housings, fuel injectors and any other engine or transmission parts that need to be degreased or have burnt on carbon, coatings and other contaminants removed Sodium Bicarbonate is the only choice.
 Sodium Bicarbonate additionally is environmentally friendly and non-hazardous which will limit operator’s exposure to and disposal of hazardous materials.
 Sodium Bicarbonate furthermore is non-flammable and will not thermal spark when blasting, making Sodium Bicarbonate very safe to use when sparking is a concern.

 Sodium Bicarbonate comes in different grades of materials which affect product quality and consistency as well as different granule sizes from 70 to 270 microns.
-The micron size will determine the level or aggressiveness of cleaning with 70 microns being the largest Sodium Bicarbonate crystal providing the optimum level of cleaning and 270 microns for more delicate cleaning.
+The micron size will determine the level or aggressiveness of cleaning with 270 microns being the largest Sodium Bicarbonate crystal providing the optimum level of cleaning and 70 microns for more delicate cleaning.
 ARMEX™ formulations are unique and distinct from other Sodium Bicarbonate blasting abrasives.
 ARMEX™ formulations are manufactured in a consistent and controlled environment and are made from the highest Sodium Bicarbonate grade available.
 ARMEX™ products defending on the formulation has flow aids and advance moisture control to help prevent equipment from getting clogged and higher production rates when used in wet blast surroundings.
 Sodium Bicarbonate is a natural descent and loves to absorb water, Sodium Bicarbonate is hydrophilic.
 Sodium Bicarbonate without flow aids or advance moisture control scan clog equipment when in high humidity or high moisture environments.
 ARMEX™ even has products with surfactants and rinse accelerators SupraKleen™ that help during the rinsing process to prevent surface contamination when repainting parts is a requirement.